 - Tahoma: This sans-serif font is similar to Verdana and is known for its screen-readability.

-- Times New Roman: This classic serif font is still popular for resumes, but it is important to use it in moderation as it can appear outdated.
+- Times New Roman: This classic serif font is still popular for resumes, but it is essential to use it in moderation as it can appear outdated.

 - Trebuchet: This sans-serif font is known for its readability and is an excellent alternative to Arial or Helvetica.

 As a general rule, you should include as many jobs on your CV relevant to the position you are applying for as long as you are within the typical 10-15 year limit for work experience.
-The exact number of jobs you should include on your resume may vary depending on your experience level, but it is generally recommended to list between 3 and 7 jobs.
+The exact number of jobs you should include on your resume may vary depending on your experience level, but it is generally recommended to have between 3 and 7 positions.

 What are the top 5 mistakes?